 Water quality describes the physical, chemical, and biological integrity of the water supply.
 In order to safeguard against unsafe conditions that could have a negative health impact, federal and state regulations have been established to determine what is considered safe for human consumption.If you have any concerns with water quality issues in your area, please contact Facilities Management at (404) 413-0700.
-For technical advice, feel free to contact Research and Environmental Safety at (404)413-3540.
+For technical advice contact the Office of Research and Environmental Safety at (404)413-3540.

 Title 2- Clean Fueled Fleets Program

 Title 2 of the Clean Air Act (CAA) requires the establishment of the Clean Fueled Fleets Program (CFFP) to regulate vehicles emissions.
 All vehicles weighing 26,000 pounds and are in fleets of ten in non-attainment zones must participate in the CFFP.
 Non-attainment areas are considered as the 13 counties within the metro-Atlanta area.

 Title 5 of the Clean Air Act requires all facilities that have the potential to emit pollutants into the air to acquire an operating permit.
 The State of Georgia’s permit program is in accordance with the federal guidelines.
 Currently, Georgia State University holds a Synthetic Minor permit that sets emissions limitations to keep GSU from being considered a major source of emissions.
 If any new construction projects or fuel burning equipment are on campus, GSU must apply for an SIP permit 12 months prior to the start of the project or use of equipment.